ICB-DCM/cOmicsArt/docs/Transcript.md

 We focus on the options available for customizing PCA the plot.
 You can select a variable to color the samples after as well as select which principal component we want to see on the X and Y axes.
-It is also possible to select an annotation and by hovering over the plot, observe the value of this annotation at each point [Is it point or entitie?] on the plot.
+It is also possible to select an annotation and by hovering over the plot, observe the value of this annotation at each point on the plot.

 In our example, we want to color the plot by the variable "condition", since one might want to do this to check if clusters exist based on the conditions.
 We can do this by clicking on the box below "Choose the variable to color the samples after" and selecting "condition" from the resulting drop-down menu.